infused/dbf/README.md

 Dump all records to a CSV file:

     dbf -c books.dbf > books.csv

+Dump all records as JSON or JSON Lines:

+    dbf -j books.dbf > books.json
+    dbf -J books.dbf > books.jsonl

+JSON Lines output is streamed record by record, so it works well for very large files and pipelines (for example `dbf -J books.dbf | jq` or importing into DuckDB).

 ## Reading a Visual Foxpro database (v8, v9)